h2atecnologia/fete/README.md

 # release history (reverse chronological order)

+2017-04-26 v1.2.4 Added template and custom tag transformations and tab control example.

 2017-04-20 v1.2.3 Reworked internals to drive size back down to 3K.
 Implemented benchmarks.
 Acceptable, but need to do some performance improvements.
-Fixed issue with "foreach" discovered during code walkthrough.
+Fixed issue with nested "foreach" not working properly discovered during code walkthrough.

 2017-04-16 v1.2.2 Introduced first class components.
 Optimized rendering.

 2017-04-14 v1.2.1 Added forEach, if, and bind attribute directives.
 Enhanced examples in interactive documentation.

 2017-03-29 v1.2.0 Optimized portions of core and made more extensible.
 Added $.element helper.
 Added Click Me!
 Example.
 Improved documentation.
-Depreacted $import in favor of $.include. $import will continue to work through v1.4.0.
+Deprecated $import in favor of $.include. $import will continue to work through v1.4.0.

 2017-03-18 v1.1.1 Enhanced documentation, added "lazy" option to inputs, enhanced template parsing so function can return text or an HTMLElement.
 If an HTMLElement is returned its innerHTML, innerText, or wholetext is added to the containing template resolution.